JohnCHarrington/md_to_conf/README.md

 A script to import a named markdown document into Confluence.

+It handles images in an opinionated way - all images are centered and text width.

-It handles inline images as well as code blocks.
+It also handles code blocks and latex (inline and block).

 Also there is support for some custom markdown tags for use with commonly used Confluence macros.